This article helps you:

 Experiment uses the same projects as Amplitude Analytics.
 As a best practice, create one project for each product and each environment.
 Because flags, experiments, and deployments only exist within a single project, you must duplicate these objects across projects within the same product.

 In Amplitude Experiment, a deployment serves a group of flags or experiments for use in an application.
 Each project has a deployment using the project API key as the deployment key, available by default.
-On creation, experiment deployments are assigned a randomly generated deployment key which Experiment uses to identify the deployment and authorize requests to the evaluation servers.
+On creation, a randomly generated deployment key is assigned to each deployment, which Experiment uses to identify the deployment and authorize requests to the evaluation servers.

 A flag is a way for you to enable or disable a function or feature in your product, without having to deploy new code each time.
-Flags drive both experiments and feature rollouts: They're are ideal for launching experiments and ending them after you’ve collected enough data, or for rolling out new features (and rolling them back, if needed).
+Flags drive both experiments and feature rollouts.
+They're ideal for launching experiments and ending them after you’ve collected enough data or for rolling out new features (and rolling them back, if needed).

-3. In the Create Flag section, choose the project that includes this flag from the Projects drop-down menu and then give your flag a name.
+In the Create Flag section, select the project yoou want from the dropdown list and then give your flag a name.

 Amplitude Experiment generates the flag key from the name you choose.
 The flag key is an identifier for the flag used in your codebase.